-This guide describes the fastest way to install Graylog on Debian Linux 10 (Buster).
-All links and packages are present at the time of writing but might need to be updated later on.
+This guide describes the fastest way to install Graylog on Debian Linux 10 (Buster) and 11 (Bullseye).
+All links and packages are present at the time of writing.

 If you’re starting from a minimal server setup, you will need to install these additional packages: